The Academy’s White Compromise Problem A look back, and at the 2019 Best Picture nominees

 1994 Who Should Go?
 Scent of a Woman

-Malcolm X was voted the best film of 1994 by Roger Ebert, and he called it, “one of the great screen biographies, celebrating the sweep of an American life that bottomed out in prison before its hero reinvented himself.”
-Looking back at it now, it still may be the greatest biographical film ever made, with Malcolm X being gunned down, and the chase out of the hall for his killers, still burnt in my memory.
+Malcolm X was voted the best film of 1994 by Roger Ebert.
+He called it “one of the great screen biographies, celebrating the sweep of an American life that bottomed out in prison before its hero reinvented himself.”
+Looking back at it now, it still may be the greatest biographical film ever made, with Malcolm X being gunned down and the chase out of the hall for his killers, still burnt in my memory.
 White-washing was not talked about in the 90s like it is today, and believe it or not, Washington’s casting as the main protagonist was under controversy at the time.
-So, let’s get this straight; it took over 25 years for white-washing issues for the likes of Matt Damon in The Great Wall and Emma Stone in Aloha, but some had the audacity to bring-up that Denzel Washington didn’t resemble Malcolm X, partially because of his distant white ancestry (the real Malcolm X was quite a bit taller, and was lighter skinned, noticeably reddish hair from his mother’s partially white West-Indies ancestry).
+So, let’s get this straight; it took over 25 years for white-washing issues for the likes of Matt Damon in The Great Wall and Emma Stone in Aloha, but some had the audacity to bring up that Denzel Washington didn’t resemble Malcolm X, partially because of his distant white ancestry (the real Malcolm X was quite a bit taller, and was lighter-skinned, noticeably reddish hair from his mother’s partially white West-Indies ancestry).
 The only other nomination for the film besides Best Actor for Denzel Washington?
 Best Costume Design, of course.

 1995 Best Picture Winner: Forrest Gump

 1995 Remaining Best Picture Nominees: Four Weddings and a Funeral, Pulp Fiction, The Shawshank Redemption, Quiz Show

 1995 Should Have Been Nominated for Best Picture: Hoop Dreams